 OM Healing sessions consist of 45 minutes of audible chant of the mantra OM.
 They commence promptly and there is no late admittance so punctuality is essential (the doors are open from 7.50pm – 8.10pm).
 Open to all without booking but first-time attendees may wish to email the Centre in advance.
 No preparation is required and there is no dress code: we sit on chairs not the floor.
 A verbal briefing will be given to any newcomers before each session starts.
 The chant session is preceded by a silent group meditation for 40 minutes which starts promptly at 7pm.
 Visitors for the healing are also welcome to participate in the meditation or may come solely for the healing, in which case they must arrive between 7.50pm and 8.10pm (not before or after).

 [PLEASE NOTE: in the rare event of an exception to the weekly schedule, details will be posted here.
-However, the session can always be confirmed simply by checking the Events Calendar in the sidebar to the right.]
+However, the session can always be confirmed simply by checking the Activities Calendar in the sidebar to the right.]

 INTERMEDIATE: Ramakrishna Group (Fridays and Saturdays 7pm)

 The intermediate group is held twice a week but there are differences in the format of the two sessions, as follows:-

 Friday – Open meditation & OM Healing – open to all.

 Friday’s session is from 7pm – 9.30pm with a break between 7.50pm – 8.10pm to enable participants either to arrive or leave.
 The first half of each Friday is silent meditation for 40 minutes: the second half is an OM Healing chant session.
 This whole evening is open to all, there is no restriction and newcomers are welcome for either or both parts.